Capevace/wordpress-plugin-updater/README.md

 ### Using Composer
 If you're already using Composer, you'll know what to do.

 If not, you'll need to install Composer on your computer and run `composer init`.
-This will initialize composer in your plugins root.
+This will initialize composer in your packages root.

 Once that is complete, run this:
 ```shell